oxymoron1967/journal/journal2.md

 Worked on CSS via KHan Academy, tested all the things they discussed on the museums webpages.
 I decided most of them didn't matter for what I was doing, but did keeo some color changes.

 Worked on more html tags with Khan Academy, testing stuff out and keeping what I thought was necessary for the project.
 Uploaded new ersion fo the project and this to github.

+4/25
+I fought with python and python won.
+Will go through the learn python the hard way tutorials again tomorrow or next week.
+Not now.
+Too damned frustrated.

+So... worked with HTML to build a website to host my CV.
+Didn't finish this, but I started